dwightjack/vue-types/packages/docs/namespaced-usage/index.md

 ::: warning NOTE

-The main difference between namespaced native validators and those directly imported from the library is that the former comes (usually) **with a default value already defined** (see table below).
+The main difference between namespaced native validators and those directly imported from the library is that the former usually comes **with a default value already defined** (see the table below).

 :::

 <div id="default-values">

-### Native validators' default values
+### Native Validators' Default Values

 | Validator | Default    | `validate()` method |
 | --------- | ---------- | ------------------- |